userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/kde-neon-extension.md

         target: $SNAP/kf5
 ```

-In addition, the extension adds the following plugs to your application:
+In addition, the extension adds the following plugs to your snapped application:

 ```yaml
 apps: